workingenius/shape/README.md

 If the data really nest deeply, there would be many layers of "for loops", many breaks and continues.
 It's hard to read, not explicit enough, because code readers must imagine the data structure through imperitive instructions.

-That's how "shape" helps use.
+That's how "shape" helps us.
 We just describe the nesting structure of data -- we call it the "shape" of data, then we get a checker that verifies anything that you give it.
 An example:

 ```python
 Subject = T(str) & E(['sport', 'maths', 'literature'])